iankhor/mktplc/Week8_notes.md

 Use this to make requests to websites / your app to check the response.
 "https://api.spotify.com/v1/artists/4Z8W4fKeB5YxbusRsdQVPb" pings radiohead on the spotify API, for instance

+## Thursday
+## Devise
+Used to allow users to sign in and sign out.
+Authentication - proving who you are

+## Rolify
+Ading roles to users - eg. admin, publisher, user,

+Can integrate with CanCanCan to assign roles and abilities. eg. an admin might be able to update

+add devise, rolify and cancancan
+- create a new User model (rails g devise User)

+## Guest Speaker - Shannon Murdoch - UX at WebJet

+UX For Devs